wassimbj/wassimbj.github.io/_blogs/how-to-deploy-your-backend-to-the-cloud-with-dokku.md

 > A common pitfall that might waste hours is the port mapping.
 By default, Dokku maps the HTTP port 80 to port 5000 inside your container.
 If your app runs on a different port like 3000 or 9999, you need to manually set the port with `dokku ports:add http:80:MY_APP_PORT`.

 ## Database and Plugins
 Now we need a database for storing pastebins.
-Dokku supports plugins for various services like PostgreSQL.
+Dokku supports plugins for various services like PostgreSQL, MySQL, Mongo, ect...
 You can find all available plugins [here](https://dokku.com/docs/community/plugins/).

 For this app, I’ll use PostgreSQL, so let’s install the plugin and link it to our app:
 ```bash